The number, type, and length of exams and meetings required for graduate students depend on your program and degree type.

-The Graduate School requires formal program of study meetings for MAIS students.
-These meetings are not scheduled with the Graduate School.
-Prior to a program meeting, MAIS students need to
+The Graduate School requires MAIS and doctoral students to submit a form following their program of study meeting.
+These meetings are not scheduled in advance with the Graduate School.
+Prior to a program meeting, students need to:

-- schedule a Program Meeintg meeting with all committee members.
+- Schedule the meeting with all committee members.

-- print the MAIS Program Meeting Checklist and take it to his/her meeting.
+- Print the MAIS Program Meeting Checklist or Doctoral Program Meeting Checklist and take it to the meeting.
 The Graduate Council Representative will complete and sign this form and return it to the Graduate School with the signed Program of Study.

 A formal thesis proposal meeting is recommended but not required by the Graduate School.
 It is, however, required for some majors.
 This meeting should be held with the student's committee prior to the start of any substantial thesis research.

-All master's degrees (except non-thesis EdM students electing the internship option) require a final oral exam.
+All graduate students (except non-thesis EdM students electing the internship option) require a final oral exam.
 Prior to the final oral examination, students must:

-- have a minimum GPA of 3.00 on both your Program and cumulative graduate transcript
+- Have a minimum GPA of 3.00 on both your program of study and cumulative graduate transcript

-- have completed all course work, appearing on the program of study, with a minimum grade of "C"
+- Have completed all course work on the program of study with a minimum grade of "C"